 - Place the spice powder into a blender with the garlic, ginger and chillies and blend, adding as little water as possible to make a thick paste.

-- Heat the mustard oil on a medium heat and fry the chopped onions for 10 minutes, stirring frequently, or until they are golden brown.
+- Heat the mustard oil on medium heat and fry the chopped onions for 10 minutes, stirring frequently, or until they are golden brown.

 - Add the spice paste and turmeric and fry for a few minutes until golden.